 In August, Rep. Gerry Connolly (D-Va.) and 23 other Democrats wrote a letter saying federal employee health plans offered limited infertility treatment options that were “prohibitively expensive.”

-In October, the White House Office of Personnel Management, which acts the human relations department for the federal workforce, unveiled four new plan options that will provide some form of assisted reproductive technology, or ART, for a total of 18 FEHB plan options in 2023.
+In October, the White House Office of Personnel Management, which acts as the human relations department for the federal workforce, unveiled four new plan options that will provide some form of assisted reproductive technology, or ART, for a total of 18 FEHB plan options in 2023.

 One new plan option, under CDPHP, will provide a non-FEHB benefit for discounted ART.